About Columbia College-Whidbey Island

 Columbia College-Whidbey Island was established in 2001 at Naval Air Station Whidbey Island.
-The campus offers six high-tech classrooms, high-speed and wireless access, qualified academic advisors and faculty and online access to library resources.
+The venue offers six high-tech classrooms, high-speed and wireless access, qualified academic advisors and faculty.
+Students also have online access to library resources.

-The campus at Whidbey Island provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The venue provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+With a national network and a robust online program, the college offers convenient courses to civilians and military learners.

-More than 300 students each year take a mix of in-seat and online classes.
+More than 300 students each year take a mix of in-seat and online classes here.

 Columbia College-Whidbey Island was established in 2001 on Naval Air Station Whidbey Island.
 Today it continues to serve civilian and military adult learners in the area.

-Columbia College-Whidbey Island is part of Columbia College's network of nationwide campuses.
-The first extended campus was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.
+Columbia College-Whidbey Island is part of Columbia College's network of nationwide venues.
+The first extended venue was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.

-Today, the Division of Adult Higher Education at Columbia College includes 30 campuses, including one in Guantanamo Bay, Cuba.
-About half of Columbia College's nationwide campuses are on military bases.
-The Online Campus at Columbia College also serves students in the Whidbey Island area.
+Today, Columbia College has more than 30 venues, including one in Guantanamo Bay, Cuba.
+The online program at Columbia College also serves students in the Whidbey Island area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.

-The NAS Whidbey campus is located on the largest and (as most would say) the most beautiful natural island in the United States.
-The island is home to a variety of recreational, cultural, and educational opportunities including sailing, arts and crafts festivals, sailboat racing, flying clubs, historical societies, educational study groups, political activist associations, and economic development organizations.
+The NAS Whidbey venue is located on the largest natural island in the United States.
+The island is home to a variety of recreational, cultural and educational opportunities.
+Enjoy sailing, arts and crafts festivals, sailboat racing and flying clubs.
 Many active duty personnel who have been stationed here remain for a lifetime.
-The island is a place of conservative change intended to preserve quality of life, and we both promote and conserve these values.
+The island is a place of conservative change intended to preserve quality of life.